-When we keep hold of our own happiness, it gives us the strength to sit with the uncertainty of love.
-We can enjoy and have faith in the rollercoaster of relationships and their inevitable changeability, rather than fearing the loss of our joyful self.
+When you keep hold of your own happiness, it gives you the strength to sit with the uncertainty of love.
+You can enjoy and have faith in the rollercoaster of relationships and their inevitable changeability, rather than fearing the loss of your joyful self.

 As I continued to invest more of my happiness into the relationship each day, I began to ignore communication with my gut.

 According to the psychologist Carl Jung “Cognitive Function Scale”, it is not possible to Think to the same degree as we Feel at the same time, nor to Sense to the same degree as we Intuit at any one time.

 Although my intuition was screaming that this was a bad decision, my mind was dominated by my persuasive ‘thinking’ nature, and by the sensations of adoration for him, and country living.

 We need to rebalance our decision-making toward our primal instinct, which has existed and protected us far longer than our reasoning mind.
 We can tune into it by sensing the physiological feelings of ‘wholeness’ or ‘emptiness’ in our gut as we make decisions about the direction of our life.

 7. We detach ourselves from deeper spiritual connection

 By pouring my happiness into the relationship, I was attempting to trade my “happiness” for the prospect of something better: “completion”.
 This bargaining behavior is typical of our ego, that fearful part of us that tries to keep us away from our enlightened self in order to sustain itself.